Azure-Samples/MachineLearningSamples-TDSPUCIAdultIncome/code/03_deployment/ReadMe.md

 2. Model (.pkl file)
 3. Score.py Python script

+## Operationalization environment setup
+Create the environment (you need to do this once per environment e.g. dev or prod)
+    az ml env setup -c -n <yourclustername> --location <e.g. eastus2>
+Create a Model Management account (one time setup)
+    az ml account modelmanagement create --location <e.g. eastus2> -n <your-new-acctname> -g <yourresourcegroupname>
+Set the Model Management account
+    az ml account modelmanagement set -n <youracctname> -g <yourresourcegroupname>
+Set the environment.
+The cluster name is the name used in step 1 above.
+The resource group name was the output of the same process and would be in the command window when the setup process is completed.
+    az ml env set -n <yourclustername> -g <yourresourcegroupname>

 We provide information about each of the files used for deployment.

 ## Score.py